-Parameter Description chdev specifies the valid channel device handle obtained when the channel was opened using $dx{open}($) dialstrp points to the ASCII dial string. dialstrp must contain a null-terminated string of ASCII characters.
-For a list of valid dialing and control characters, see Table 1.
-The maximum dial string size (number of digits) is 275.
+Parameter Description chdev specifies the valid channel device handle obtained when the channel was opened using $dx{open}()$ dialstrp points to the ASCII dial string. dialstrp must contain a null-terminated string of ASCII characters.
+For a list of valid dialing and control characters, see Table 1 and Table 2.
+The maximum dial string size (number of digits) is 275 for HMP Software and 200 for Springware boards.

-Description points to the call progress analysis parameter structure, DX_CAP.
-To use the default call progress analysis parameters, specify NULL in capp and DX_CALLP in mode . specifies whether the ASCIIZ string will be dialed with or without call progress analysis enabled, and whether the function will run asynchronously or synchronously.
+Parameter Description capp points to the call progress analysis parameter structure, DX_CAP.
+To use the default call progress analysis parameters, specify NULL in capp and DX_CALLP in mode . mode specifies whether the ASCIIZ string will be dialed with or without call progress analysis enabled, and whether the function will run asynchronously or synchronously.
 This parameter is a bit mask that can be set to a combination of the following values: DX_CALLP - enables call progress analysis DX_CNGTONE - generates fax CNG tone after dialing to indicate to the remote side that a fax call is coming.
 Some fax machines expect a CNG tone before receiving a fax call.
 Use with DX_CALLP.
-EV_ASYNC - runs dx_dial() asynchronously EV_SYNC - runs dx_dial() synchronously (default) If dx_dial() with call progress analysis is performed on a channel that is onhook, the function will only dial digits.
-Call progress analysis will not termination of dialing (with call progress analysis)
+EV_ASYNC - runs dx_dial() asynchronously EV_SYNC - runs dx_dial() synchronously (default) On HMP Software, call progress analysis (PerfectCall) is enabled directly through dx_dial ().
+The dx_initcallp () function is not supported.
+On Springware boards, to enable call progress analysis (PerfectCall), you must call dx_initcallp() prior to calling dx_dial() .
+Otherwise, dx_dial() uses basic call progress analysis.
+If dx_dial() with call progress analysis is performed on a channel that is onhook, the function will only dial digits.
+Call progress analysis will not occur.